Jonsmith9847/Roco222/journal.md

 ```

-I then used the command python Hacked.py to run the python script and make noa speak.
+I then used the command python Hacked.py to run the python script and make nao speak.

 ---